eastmoon/research-frontend-react-fw/app/web/src/framework/pattern/command/readme.md

     }
 }

-class ac1 extends Simple {
+class ac1 extends Command {
     async exec($args: any) : Promise<any> {
         if ($args !== undefined && $args !== null) {
             let s : svc = new svc();